Message from the IEEE Region 5 Director

 The R5 Business meeting, held mainly on Saturday April 5 and if needed on and a Section Training Session on Sunday April 6, will cover a wide range of topics including Officer Reports, Finances, Educational Activities, Membership Development, Affiliate Group Reports (Women In Engineering – WIE, Graduates Of the Last Decade – GOLD now Young Professionals), Professional Activities Committee for Engineers (PACE) support, and updates on overall IEEE leadership directions.
 This year a special discussion will be related to the Sections Conference in Amsterdam this coming August.

 The Region 5 Student competitions, held on Saturday April 5, include Circuit Design, Ethics, Robotics and Student Paper (undergraduate) events.
 We expect a robust representation of students from Universities and Colleges in our region.
 For example, we expect over 30 Student Robotics teams competing; while the competition will be held on Saturday, the teams will start assembling Friday evening.
-The SPAC and Student Leadership development programs, organized by students, and held on Friday evening are expected to cover a range of topical issues.
+The SPAC (Saturday) and Student Leadership development program (Friday eve), both organized by students, are expected to cover a range of topical issues.
 Some regional support for student travel will be available.

 This annual event is to be capped by a Saturday evening Awards banquet that will feature a guest speaker, and recognition of students and team competition winners and outstanding IEEE individuals and programs across the 26 R5 local sections.